Europe broils in heat wave that fuels fires in France, Spain

 Teresa Ribera, Spain’s minister for ecological transition, described her country as “literally under fire” as she attended talks on climate change in Berlin.

-She warned of “terrifying prospects still for the days to come” — after more than 10 days of temperatures over 40 C (104 F), cooling only moderately at night.

-According to Spain’s Carlos III Institute, which records daily temperature-related fatalities, 237 deaths were attributed to high temperatures from July 10 to 14.
-That was compared to 25 heat-related deaths the previous week.
+Almost 600 heat-related deaths have been reported in Spain and neighboring Portugal, where temperatures reached 47 C (117 F) earlier this month.

-The heat wave in Spain is forecast to ease on Tuesday, but the respite will be brief as temperatures rise again on Wednesday, especially in the dry western Extremadura region.
+The heat wave in Spain was forecast to ease on Tuesday, but the respite will be brief as temperatures rise again on Wednesday, especially in the dry western Extremadura region.

+France’s often temperate Brittany region sweltered, with a record temperature of 35.8 C (96.4 F) measured in the port of Brest, surpassing a previous high of 35.2 C that had stood since July 1949, French weather service Meteo-France said.

+The Balkans region expected the worst of the heat later this week, but has already seen sporadic wildfires.

 In Portugal, much cooler weather Monday helped fire crews make progress against blazes.
 More than 600 firefighters attended four major fires in northern Portugal.